Posted by Cheri O'Neil on Monday, March 13, 2017 - 07:30

 The rigors of the CPA exam

 Aside from education, most states require CPA candidates to work for 1,800 hours under the supervision of a licensed CPA, which they can do before, during or after the exam process.
 CPA candidates also typically enroll in test preparation courses to get ready for the four parts of the Uniform CPA Examination: Audit and Attestation; Financial Accounting and Reporting; Regulation; and Business Environment and Concepts.
-A new version of the CPA exam will launch April 1, 2017.
+Changes in the now-16-hour exam that launches in April 2017 will reflect a shift from memorization to an emphasis on critical thinking and analysis, in an effort to better reflect the demands faced by today’s new CPAs.

 The CPA exam is offered during the first two months of every quarter, over the course of several days.
 Candidates take the sections in any order they choose, but once they have passed one part, they must successfully complete the other three within 18 months.